Financing

 - Investors put up the construction money through a financial tool called Certificates of Participation (COPs).
 Think of it as rent-to-own for a city building.

-- The city makes annual payments from its existing $101 million budget — no new taxes, no tax increase, no bond vote required.
+- The city makes annual payments from its existing $101 million budget — designed to avoid new taxes, no bond vote required.
 The city council approves it directly (4 of 7 votes).

 - Before the doors even open, charter membership pre-sales and corporate sponsorship commitments begin offsetting those payments.
 Nampa pre-sold 13,000 memberships before their rec center opened.